convertigo/c8oprj-lib-geocoding/readme.md

 Sequence  | Action
 ------| ------
 getGeocode | Return an object with human-readable address from coordinates. <br>Takes 3 variables :<br>- **point** : The coordinates of the location that you want to reverse geocode.
 A point is specified by a latitude and a longitude.<br >- **includeEntityTypes** : Specifies the entity types that you want to return in the response.
 Only the types you specify will be returned.
-If the point cannot be mapped to the entity types you specify, no location information is returned in the response.<br >- **key** : Your API key from symbol.
+If the point cannot be mapped to the entity types you specify, no location information is returned in the response.<br >

 ## Sample Application